One Question that Can Change Your Relationship with Your Teenager

 Next, evaluate where the relationship is currently.
 Ask your family members on a scale from zero to ten, overall, where would you rate the family’s relationship today?
 If a difference occurs between the different members of your family, don’t let this discourage you.
 Be sure to give each other the necessary time to share why you rated the family relationship the way you did.
 Each opinion can provide such valuable information.

 The next question is the crucial one.
 In fact, in some ways it doesn’t matter how the other questions were answered.
 Potentially, this question can flip open the pages to each other’s built-in parenting manuals.
-The question that can improve or even save a relationship or marriage is: As you consider our family’s relationship, what are some specific things we can do over the next week that would move us closer to a ten?
+The question that can improve or even save a relationship: As you consider our family’s relationship, what are some specific things we can do over the next week that would move us closer to a ten?

 As this question is being answered, listen for the exact things your family members are communicating.
 The power of this question is that the focus of the relationship is changed.
 Instead of feeling overwhelmed because the focus is on the problems, listing the ways to improve the relationship turns the attention towards solutions.
 Being in the middle of a family conflict can feel like you’re stuck in quicksand.
 The more you dwell on the problem and who’s to blame, the faster and deeper one sinks.
 However, solutions are like a rope tied to a tree.
 They provide the means to change, therefore freeing the relationship from sinking hopelessly in the quicksand.

-We are convinced that answering this type of question on a weekly basis could reduce long standing family problems.
+We are convinced that answering this type of question on a weekly basis could reduce long-standing family problems.
 The key is remembering that love is a decision and not merely a feeling.
 Many times we do not feel like loving our different family members, especially the teenagers.
 We can, however, make the decision to love them by doing the things that strengthen the relationship.
-Questions like the one mentioned here can help as you make the decision to love your each person in your family.
+Questions like the one mentioned here can help as you make the decision to love each person in your family and make the teenage years pleasant.